tsufeki/tenkawa-php-language-server/README.md

 Tenkawa is a [language server][lsp] for PHP, with powerful static analysis and type inference engine borrowed without asking from [PHPStan][phpstan].

 Still experimental, but should be usable.
+Any bug reports, feature requests, suggestions, questions are welcome.

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [phpstan]: https://github.com/phpstan/phpstan